 Adaptions can be made to your room suit your individual needs, so we encourage you to come and have a look around the accommodation to make sure everything is in order before you arrive.
 We offer accommodation suitable for students with mobility, hearing or visual needs to ensure you live comfortably and independently during your time at Wolverhampton.

-We work closely with the Student Enabling Centre to ensure all of your requirements are met in time for you to start uni life.
+We work closely with Student Support & Wellbeing to ensure all of your requirements are met in time for you to start uni life.
 To make sure we have everything in place, we ask you to fill out the 'additional/special information’ on the accommodation agreement and send an email to Accommodation Services email@example.com with any specific info that you feel is important for us to know.
 We do advise that you pay a visit to the halls to make sure you are happy with everything before you commit to a licence agreement.